VovaMind/KnowledgeBase/2018/udacity_aind_notes.md

 RNNs require large datasets.
 Vanishishing gradient problem (we do backprop over many time layers back).
 To avoid it we can use special architectures (LSTM, GRU etc) and other gradient descendants.
 You should split long sequences of data into the smaller windows.

+tanh activation function is popular.
+Does it help with the vanishing gradient??

 <a name="LSTM"/>

 ## LSTM